Hyperbaric Oxygen Therapy (HBO)

 If you have an internal battery-operated medical device such as a pacemaker or pain pump, the staff will check to make sure your device can be used in the chamber.

 If you have an external battery-operated medical device, it cannot go into the chamber.
-Your HBOT
+Your HBO

 physician will contact your doctor for instructions on how to deal with this device.

 Your doctor will discuss blood sugar control with you.
-The HBOT technician will check your blood sugar before and after treatment.
+The HBO technician will check your blood sugar before and after treatment.
 Take your medicine as prescribed.
-Eat before HBOT.
+Eat before HBO.

 Tell your wound care physician if you are currently being treated with chemotherapy or have previously received treatment.